thelizri/MIPS_WORKSHOP/Tutorials/README.md

 # Tutorials
+1. Print Hello World
-1. How to create a For loop
+2. How to create a For loop
-2. How to create a method
+3. How to create a method
-3. How to create an array
+4. How to create an array